-Wide-Area Alert (EM06) Low Priority Uses ITS driver and traveler information system as child abductions, severe weather, civil emerg and property. s to alert the public in emergency situations such encies or other situations that pose a threat to life Recommended Projects No projects have been identified at this time
+Wide-Area Alert (EM06)

+Uses ITS driver and traveler information systems to alert the public in emergency situations such as child abductions, severe weather, civil emergencies or other situations that pose a threat to life and property.

-Disaster Response and Recovery (EM08) Low Priority Enhances the ability of the surface transportation system to respond to and recover from disasters.
+Disaster Response and Recovery (EM08)

+Enhances the ability of the surface transportation system to respond to and recover from disasters.
 Supports coordination of emergency response plans, provides enhanced access to the scene and better information about the transportation system in the vicinity of the disaster, and maintains situation awareness.
-Recommended Projects No projects have been identified at this time

-Evacuation and Reentry Management (EM09) Medium Priority Supports evacuation of the general public from a disaster area and manages subsequent reentry to the disaster area.
+Evacuation and Reentry Management (EM09)

+Supports evacuation of the general public from a disaster area and manages subsequent reentry to the disaster area.
 This market package supports both anticipated, well-planned and orderly evacuations such as for a hurricane, as well as sudden evacuations with little or no time for preparation or public warning such as a terrorist act.
 Employs a number of strategies to maximize capacity along an evacuation route including coordination with transit.
-Recommended Projects No projects have been identified at this time

-Disaster Traveler Information (EM10) High Priority Uses ITS to provide disaster-related traveler information to the general public, including evacuation and reentry information and other information concerning the operation of the transportation system during a disaster.
-Recommended Projects No projects have been identified at this time
+Disaster Traveler Information (EM10)

+Uses ITS to provide disaster-related traveler information to the general public, including evacuation and reentry information and other information concerning the operation of the transportation system during a disaster.